-button individually.
+Properties Window

+View and edit the attributes for a selected panel or panel elements, such as buttons, using the Properties window.

+The Properties window appears automatically when you select a panel or panel element.
+Use the Properties window to quickly view or modify the current property settings for panels, buttons, images, and button grids.

+For example, if you click in a panel, the Properties window displays the settings for the selected panel, including the title, font, color, panel ID number, screen location, size, and much more.
+When you edit a property setting, the change appears immediately.

+Button Grid

+Create, organize, and resize multiple buttons quickly, with the new button grid tool.

+Specify the number of buttons you want, as well as other attributes, in the Properties window.
+The buttons snap into place in the grid, when you right-click inside the grid and select 'Fill grid with buttons.'

+The button grid also helps you make layout changes to your buttons, while keeping each button stationary, aligned, and evenly spaced.
+This is a great way to rearrange existing buttons without moving each button individually.

-Panel and Screen IDs Assign unique record IDs for panels and screens.
-The record ID for a panel or screen enables you to better E Identification organize your screen elements and guickly select Owner Drinks them from a list, when you need to modify a screen Number element.
-Name Panel and Screen Versioning Create versions of a panel to manage store panel variations.
-Most of the panels you create for your Version Assignment order entry screen are probably used at all store locations; however, when some of your stores need to Owner offer different options on their order entry screen, 5000 Aloha Upscale Dining you can use versioning to support those panel More than one store variations at each store.
-In addition to creating a Hierarchy: version of a panel, you can also create versions of the default screens.
-Store group: You can assign a version to a single store, or a group of stores, when you set up store group hierarchies in Cancel Ok the system.
-A hierarchy is any classification you find helpful when Properties organizing your stores, such as region, tax Table Service Floorplan Panel:6 Mgr Chain (Version 😽 jurisdiction, store size, or pricing tier, to name a few.
-Properties You can use as many hierarchies as you need. 🗆 Floor Plan ~ For each hierarchy you define, you can create several Show seats on tables False Identification store groups to associate to the hierarchy, and then Owner Aloha Upscale Dining assign stores to each store group.
-5000 Aloha Upscale D VersionAssignment 7/1/2008 StartDate Any versions you assign to a store group are EndDate automatically associated to each store in the store 6 Number group.
-Name Mgr Chain Description Mgr Chain Store 5000 🗆 Layout 0.0 800, 144 🕀 Size Floor Plan
+Panel and Screen IDs

+Assign unique record IDs for panels and screens.
+The record ID for a panel or screen enables you to better organize your screen elements and quickly select them from a list, when you need to modify a screen element.

+Panel and Screen Versioning

+Create versions of a panel to manage store panel variations.
+Most of the panels you create for your order entry screen are probably used at all store locations; however, when some of your stores need to offer different options on their order entry screen, you can use versioning to support those panel variations at each store.
+In addition to creating a version of a panel, you can also create versions of the default screens.

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions
+You can assign a version to a single store, or a group of stores, when you set up store group hierarchies in the system.

+A hierarchy is any classification you find helpful when organizing your stores, such as region, tax jurisdiction, store size, or pricing tier, to name a few.
+You can use as many hierarchies as you need.

+For each hierarchy you define, you can create several store groups to associate to the hierarchy, and then assign stores to each store group.

+Any versions you assign to a store group are automatically associated to each store in the store group.